 We are uncertain as to whether antiepileptic drugs provide pain relief for chronic non-cancer pain in children and adolescents.
-Evidence to suggest that one type of antiepileptic drug is more effective than another is lacking.
+We do not have evidence to suggest that one type of antiepileptic drug is more effective than another.

 Children can experience chronic or recurrent pain related to genetic conditions, nerve damage, muscle or joint pain, stomach pain, or for other unknown reasons.
 Chronic pain is pain that lasts three months or more and is commonly accompanied by changes in lifestyle and functional abilities, as well as by signs and symptoms of depression and anxiety.